Vegas officer on life support after attack during protests

 Lombardo said officers in Las Vegas were being hit by rocks and bottles when a shot rang out and the officer, Shay Kellin Mikalonis, went down on the casino-lined Las Vegas Strip.

-Deputy Police Chief Chris Jones said Mikalonis, a Las Vegas police officer for four years, was shot from a short distance away and 20-year-old Jones Edgar Samaniego of Las Vegas was arrested on suspicion of the shooting.
+Police said Mikalonis, a Las Vegas police officer for four years, was shot from across the street and 20-year-old Edgar Samaniego of Las Vegas was identified by video before he was later arrested on suspicion of the shooting.

 Jail and court records showed Samaniego was being held pending an initial court appearance on attempted murder and weapon charges.
 An attorney who represented Samaniego in a personal injury lawsuit in 2016 declined to comment, saying he was not immediately representing him on the criminal charges.

-Jones told reporters the man killed by police near the courthouse, 25-year-old Jorge of Las Vegas, was armed with two handguns and a third pistol mounted in what Jones called a “carbine conversion kit” that officials say made it resemble a rifle.
+Deputy Police Chief Chris Jones told reporters the man killed by police near the courthouse, 25-year-old Jorge Gomez of Las Vegas, had one of his three handguns mounted in what Jones called a “carbine conversion kit” that officials say made it resemble a rifle.

 Gomez remained near the courthouse after police ordered what the deputy chief called “rowdy” demonstrators to disperse, and was hit several times with beanbag projectiles before he was shot as he raised a gun toward officers who were helping an officer on the ground, Jones said.

 Lombardo and local officials pleaded multiple times in recent days for events to remain peaceful.
+They have so far resisted calls to impose a curfew in Las Vegas.

 Nevada Gov. Steve Sisolak said Tuesday he was praying for the “officer who was senselessly shot” and “all of the communities across Nevada who are experiencing grief and pain.”

-Note: This story has been updated to correct the suspect’s first name.
-It is Edgar Samaniego, not Jones Edgar Samaniego.